Gluten-Free and Dairy-Free Pumpkin Scones

 Happy birthday, dear friend!
 Hope you like your awful treat that you hate to begin with!

-I will warn you, I love my spices on the spicier side, so if you’re NOT a fan of strong flavors, you can half the spices in the recipe.
+I will warn you, I love my spices on the spicier side, so if you’re NOT a fan of strong flavors, you can reduce the spices in the recipe to your liking.

 My favorite way to eat these is with a cup of coffee with a sprinkle of cinnamon in it.